chopsticks_background_dc1a5b2916.jpg

 9. Next steps

-This statement was approved by the itsu [grocery] management team on 11th December 2023.
+This statement was approved by the itsu [grocery] management team.